CERTCC/CERT-Guide-to-CVD/docs/roles/finder.md

 # Finder

+!!! quote "ISO/IEC 29147:2014"

-A finder is an "individual or organization that identifies a potential vulnerability in a product or online service," noting that "finders can be researchers, security companies, users, governments, or coordinators."
+    Finder: individual or organization that identifies a potential vulnerability in a product or online service.
+Note that finders can be researchers, security companies, users, governments, or coordinators.

 In the interest of consistency, we will use this definition of finder, although in other documentation we've used the term discoverer for this same role.
 We do, however, distinguish between the role of finder and the role of reporter, as seen in this section and the next.

-Vulnerabilities can be found by just about anyone.
-All it takes is for someone to notice an unexpected or surprising behavior of a system.
-Although it is common for independent security researchers to hunt vulnerabilities as either a hobby or profession, finders need not self-identify as security researchers or hackers.

-Vulnerabilities have been found by people of many backgrounds:
+!!! example inline end "Vulnerabilities have been found by people of many backgrounds"

     - students and professional academics studying novel ways to exploit systems or protocols
     - open source developers who notice that a software bug has security implications
     - system administrators who recognize a vulnerability during the course of troubleshooting a system error
     - professional security analysts who observe a previously unknown product vulnerability while testing an organization's infrastructure during a penetration test engagement
     - people using software or web services who mistyped some input or simply clicked on the wrong thing
     - children who like to press buttons.
 Kristoffer Von Hassel, a five-year-old from San Diego discovered a vulnerability in Microsoft's Xbox Live service just by holding down the space bar and was able to log in to his father's account without the password
     \[1\].

+Vulnerabilities can be found by just about anyone.
+All it takes is for someone to notice an unexpected or surprising behavior of a system.
+Although it is common for independent security researchers to hunt vulnerabilities as either a hobby or profession, finders need not self-identify as security researchers or hackers.

 There are also organizations that look for vulnerabilities.
 Some of them work under contract to vendors directly.
 Some work for the vendors'